keyloguer/flask_middleware_jwt/README.md

 Library provides a connector with annotations that makes possible to check the integrity of a jwt token in a microservice architecture. <br>
 Developed to make it easier to validade and work with JWT Authentication on a Flask micro-framework.

+## Instalation

+Run the command in shell:

+> pip3 install flask-middleware-jwt

 ## App Configuration

 Example on how to set your flask app configuration: